Beth Bailey (historian): Biography

 Bailey was born in Atlanta on December 29, 1957, and raised in Smyrna, Georgia.
 In high school, she was first clarinetist in the Atlanta Symphony Youth Orchestra and a member of the Emory Wind Ensemble.
 She attended Northwestern University, graduating in 1979 with a B.A. in the American Culture Program.
 Bailey received her M.A.
 (1982) and PhD (1986) in U.S. history from the University of Chicago.

-Following visiting positions at the University of Hawaii and the University of Kansas, she taught at Barnard College, Columbia University (1989-1997); the University of New Mexico (1997-2004); Temple University (2004-2015), and the University of Kansas (2015–present).
+Following visiting positions at the University of Hawaiʻi and the University of Kansas, she taught at Barnard College, Columbia University (1989-1997); the University of New Mexico (1997-2004); Temple University (2004-2015), and the University of Kansas (2015–present).

 Bailey is married to historian David Farber, with whom she often collaborates.
 They have one son.

 Awards

 Bailey’s research has been supported by the National Endowment for the Humanities, the Woodrow Wilson International Center for Scholars, and the American Council of Learned Societies, and she has twice received the Army Historical Foundation Distinguished Writing Award.

-Bailey was elected to the Society of American Historians in 2017, and has given talks or been a visiting scholar in Australia, China, France, Germany, Indonesia, Japan, Lebanon, the Netherlands, Russia, Saudi Arabia, and the UK.
+Bailey was elected to the Society of American Historians in 2017, and has given talks or been a visiting scholar in Australia, China, France, Germany, Indonesia, Japan, Lebanon, the Netherlands, Russia, Saudi Arabia, and the United Kingdom.